oracle-livelabs/apex/online-bookstore-app/0-introduction/0-introduction.md

 If you are stuck or the app is not working as expected, don't worry!
 Download one of the export files below:

 - Click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/obs-lab17.zip) to download the complete application export file, which contains everything completed in all the labs except the optional Lab 18.
-To run the app, follow the steps described in the [Appendix Lab: Download Instructions](?lab=download-instructions) from Task 1 to Task 10.
+To run the app, follow the steps described in the [Lab Appendix: Download Instructions](?lab=download-instructions) from Task 1 to Task 10.

 - Click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/obs-lab18.zip) to download the complete application export file, which contains everything completed in all the labs, including the optional Lab 18.
 This export requires Oracle Database 23ai for Lab 18.
-To run the app, follow the steps described in the [Appendix Lab: Download Instructions](?lab=download-instructions) from Task 1 to Task 11.
+To run the app, follow the steps described in the [Lab Appendix: Download Instructions](?lab=download-instructions) from Task 1 to Task 11.

 ## Learn More - *Useful Links*